Whaddya hear? For White Sox’ Lance Lynn, not much when it comes to trade talk

 Giolito is an Angel

-Lucas Giolito packed his belongings in the Sox clubhouse Thursday and was in good spirits before leaving to join his team in Toronto.
-And why not, he’ll be a teammate of Shohei Ohtani and Mike Trout on an Angels contending for the postseason.
+Giolito packed his belongings in the Sox’ clubhouse Thursday before the Sox’ 6-3 loss to the Guardians and was in good spirits before leaving to join his new team in Toronto.
+And why not, he’ll be a teammate of Shohei Ohtani and Mike Trout on an Angels squad contending for the postseason.

-Giolito knew a trade was coming but it was “surreal” and “kind of shocking” nonetheless.
+He knew a trade was coming, but it was “surreal” and “kind of shocking” nonetheless.

 “A lot of emotions,” said Giolito, an All-Star, Opening Day starter, winner of a postseason game and pitcher of a no-hitter during his seasons on the South Side.
 “I grew up here as a player and as a man.
 A lot of failure and a lot of success.
 I owe this organization a lot.
 I’m always going to have the White Sox in my heart.”